 Silent Elephant Project

 ‘An elephant in the room’ is an English-language metaphorical idiom for an obvious problem no one wants to discuss, or a condition no one wants to challenge.
-This phrase has coined the main objective of the Silent Elephant Project – Giving marginalised life limiting and long-term health conditions (and sometimes social issues) a platform, through creative and interactive short film projects.
+This phrase has coined the main objective of the Silent Elephant Project – Giving marginalised themes and issues that impact our communities a platform, through creative and interactive short film projects.

 Both directors of Freshrb C.I.C who are involved in managing these workshops were diagnosed with cancer and chronic fatigue syndrome respectively at young ages, conditions that not only affected their physical health but also their mental health.
 These conditions happened suddenly, creating situations they had to adapt to without extensive prior knowledge of them.
 Off the back of their ordeals, they have worked rigorously alongside charities and supporting organisations, in establishing an innovative project that has already proven to help young people engage with previous health research whilst improving transferable skills that are relevant in the 21st century.
 To view a sample of an impact report from previous SEP projects, please send us an email at email@example.com